4th Period Mystery: Casting

 Originally, actress Kim So-eun was going to play the role of Dajung but she was replaced with Kang sora because of Kim's filming schedules for the TV series He Who Can't Marry.

 Filming locations

 The film was filmed in Sungsa Middle School in Goyang.

-Indian remake
+Indian remakes

-2016 Tamil movie Pencil is a remake of the movie.
+The 2016 Tamil movie Pencil is a remake of the movie.
 Also, the 2018 Bengali movie Classroom is another remake of the movie.